-We are also currently researching and developing, by ourselves and in conjunction with third party pharmaceutical companies, additional pharmaceutical systems in a variety of therapeutic areas, including chronic pain, central nervous system disorders and cardiovascular disease based on our proprietary drug delivery platform technologies.
+We are also currently researching and developing, by ourselves and in conjunction with third party pharmaceutical and biotechnology companies, additional pharmaceutical systems in a variety of therapeutic areas, including chronic pain, central nervous system disorders and cardiovascular disease based on our proprietary drug delivery platform technologies.
+We have active programs underway to apply our drug delivery systems to various small molecule and biologic drug candidates, and have entered into a number of feasibility studies with biotechnology and pharmaceutical companies to test their products in our systems.